Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7bZxzLO1yNQ.md

 ### Transcript

-> happen amphibians confirmed in the game fish are coming no no that's not what i said
+> happen amphibians confirmed in the game fish are coming no no that's not what I said